Applications for the 25/26 school year are now open! Submit today!

 • Gradual release of teaching responsibilities during the school year

-• 13 month preliminary credential program with Pacific Oaks College
+• 13 month preliminary credential program

 • Coursework in the evenings and weekends